BrandonCurryERAU/CESC470-Curry/Module5/Module5_Journal.md

 shamt(shift instruction) = 5 bits\
 funct = 6 bits

-I-type instructions are meant for immedicate operations or load/store operations.
-The LW instruction either adds an immediate value (imm) into register RS, or loads the value of register RT into register RS.

 **I-Type LW instruction:**\
 opcode = 6 bits\
 rs = 5 bits\